 3% cement replacement with CarbonCure for Reclaimed Water.

-Up to 7% virgin cement reduction when combined with CarbonCure for Ready Mix.
+Overall potential reduction of up to 10% when combined with CarbonCure for Ready Mix Technology.

 Up to 20% fresh water reduction with CarbonCure for Reclaimed Water.

-The team initially implemented the solution in residential and low specification mixes.
-Today, CarbonCure for Reclaimed Water is used in 70% of Trio’s mix designs, and over 75% of Trio’s produced concrete.
-Trio also intends to add CarbonCure for Reclaimed Water to its high-performance 45, 50, and 60 MPa (6,527, 7,252, and 8,702 psi) concrete as it completes its optimization process before the end of the year.
+The team initially implemented the solution in residential and low-specification mixes.
+In 2023, CarbonCure for Reclaimed Water was used in 85% of Trio’s mix designs, and in over 80% of Trio’s produced concrete.
+Trio has also added CarbonCure for Reclaimed Water to approximately 25% of its 45MPa+ mixes as it completes the optimization process.

 About CarbonCure for Reclaimed Water